 Reducing tariffs and non-tariff barriers

 The first expected outcome of an effective preferential trade agreement is an increase in trade among members— through three channels.
 The first is reducing tariffs between members.
 The second is reducing non-tariff barriers that arise from policies and from non-policy-induced rent extraction.
 The third, and hardest to achieve, is through the two components of trade facilitation: a “hard” component, related to tangible infrastructure such as ports, roads, highways, and telecommunications, and a “soft” component, related to transparency, customs management, the business environment, and other intangible institutional aspects that affect the ease of trading.
-The first two are the outcomes of measures taken under shallow integration, and the third is associated
+The first two are the outcomes of measures taken under shallow integration, and the third is associated with deep integration.

 Increasing labour mobility